Low-cost and abundant feedstock

 Blue methanol production

-Alberta is leveraging its expertise in cleantech and leadership in carbon capture, use and storage (CCUS) to produce new low-carbon petrochemical products.
+Alberta is leveraging its expertise in cleantech and leadership in carbon capture and CCUS to produce new low-carbon petrochemical products.

 Natural gas and natural gas liquids fractionation